micro-webapps/webconf-spec/dev/README.md

     }

-## Locations option
+## Locations object

-This section describes the locations options.
-Locations are used to configure the mapping of path part of URL to real directories on the webserver.
-Per-location configuration set by this option MUST be applied to all sub-locations of the main location.
-The `proxy` and `match` options can be used in the `locations` option as well as the `index` option.
+This section describes the `locations` object used to configure the mapping of path part of URL to real directories on the webserver.
+Per-location configuration set by this object MUST be applied to all sub-locations of the main location.
+The `proxy` and `match` objects can be used in the `locations` object as well as the `index` object.

-The format of locations option is following:
+The format of `locations` object is following:

     "locations": {
         "/first/location": {